5106 Whitman Way, Carlsbad, CA 92008

 You can’t go wrong with the blistering insanity of My Arms, Your Hearse.

 And if you don’t like anything you’ve heard from above, you might want to give Gothenburg’s Dark Tranquility a go, as this is melodic death metal and, perhaps, the best gateway to death metal that there is.

-If you want to learn more about Death Metal, you could always read Choosing Death which is on our best ever music books list, it’s the definitive guide to the scene.
+If you want to learn more about Death Metal, read Choosing Death.
+It’s the definitive guide to the scene.

 The first time Nicholas went to a live gig, 31 years ago, it turned out to be an Iron Maiden secret gig and he became hooked on the music scene.
 He was one of the founding writers for Astro Zombie a heavy metal and new world techno-inspired zine and his interview with Rob Caggiano of Anthrax brought in over 300,000 readers.
 He’s based out of Southeast Asia now, but his love of music is as strong and diverse as ever.